safeTALK is a half-day suicide alertness training course that prepares anyone in the workplace, regardless of prior experience or training,

 - Practise using the 4-step model of suicide alertness (TALK steps)

-Although safeTALK and ASIST are separate programs, they are designed to complement each other.
-The two-day ASIST workshop provides skills to intervene with someone at risk, working with them to help them feel less overwhelmed and suicidal.
+Although safeTALK and ASIST (Applied Suicide Intervention Skills Training) are separate programmes, they are designed to complement each other.
+The 2-day ASIST workshop provides skills to intervene with someone at risk, working with them to help them feel less overwhelmed and suicidal.
 Perhaps most importantly, the ASIST model also involves creating a safety plan to avoid the danger of suicide in the future.

 It would not be possible to learn and practise all of the ASIST skills in safeTALK’s half-day timeframe, although many who attend safeTALK later decide to take ASIST.